ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 complicated integrals and more importantly from performing expensive computations.

-We then talk about what we didn't touch upon and consequently what's worth studying more assuming we have to appreciate the power of designs.
+We then talk about what we didn't touch upon and consequently what's worth learning more about assuming we have come to appreciate the power of designs.

 Last we give some concluding remarks.